elmerreal98/Trambo-Dockerfile/README.md

 # Trambo-Dockerfile
-Marzo 2020, Dockerfile para crear imagen alpine con el cli de aws instalado.
+Marzo 2020, Dockerfile used to create and docker image with aws cli installed.

 ![alt](./pictures/ss1.png)